 All you have to do is click the text link “Update now” at the top.

-Basically it lets you install your theme over the existing theme since WordPress does not have that capability built into it.
+Basically, it lets you install your theme over the existing theme since WordPress did not have that capability built into it prior to WordPress 5.5.

 This method might make a few people nervous because it involves using an FTP (File Transfer Protocol) program.
 I personally prefer this method because it gives me full control over what I am uploading (or downloading), but it might not be for everyone.

-There are a few FTP programs out there that are free, one in particular is a popular application called Filezilla.
-However, I prefer WS_FTP Professional (from IPSWITCH) because of its simple to use and clean user interface and a long-time track record (over 40 million users).
-If you are OK paying $49.95 (at the time of writing this article), you may want to check it out, otherwise if free is what you want, check out Filezilla.
+There are a few FTP programs out there that are free, one in particular is a popular application called FileZilla.
+However, I prefer WinSCP for its excellent layout, clean design, and features.
+If you prefer a paid option, WS_FTP Professional (from IPSWITCH) because of its simple to use and clean user interface and a long-time track record (over 40 million users).
+If you are OK paying $49.95 (at the time of writing this article), you may want to check it out, otherwise if free is what you want, check out WinSCP or FileZilla.

 Download Your Theme Update